AT HOME WORSHIP

 As we are in the midst of the holiday season, we want to take just a moment to explain what you can expect in the weeks around Christmas (Dec.
-24th & Dec.
-31st).
+29th and Jan.
+5th).
 Hopefully, this will help you joyfully prepare while also giving you a deeper understanding as to why our church family will not be gathering at the Cannery, MMW, or Ruby on Dec.
-24th & Dec.
-31st — and how you can make the most of this time with your house churches, friends, and family.
+29th or Jan.
+5th — and how you can make the most of this time with your house churches, friends, and family.

 Each year, our church intentionally takes a few Sundays to meet in homes instead of all gathering together in one of our worship venues.

 Deep within the theological frame work of the Bible is a theology of proactive rest.
 We see this in the creation story; we see this with the people of Israel as they observed weekly and yearly rhthyms of rest; we see this in the life and teachings of Jesus, and we see this in the Bible’s teachings about the Kingdom of God.